raphamorim/awesome-canvas/README.md

 ### Examples

-*Some best examples about with canvas.*
+*Some good examples about creation with canvas.*

 * [30.000 particles](http://codepen.io/soulwire/full/Ffvlo) [[show me the code](http://codepen.io/soulwire/pen/Ffvlo)] • A result of a study creating performant particles with Canvas 2D.